codio/tutorial_yo_angular/README.md

 ###Video
-If you prefer to see how Codio works before you try this out, [here's a very short video](https://vimeo.com/88482886).
+If you'd like to see how Codio and this Codelab tutorial work together, [here's a very short video](https://vimeo.com/88482886).